 Protected… you ask?
 Yes, if you don’t have a website and online business that is fully compliant and web-accessible to all audiences with disabilities and limitations, it could end up coming back and hurting you big time.
 In fact, Walmart, Nike, Burger King, and Target are just two of the many big brand names that had to pay millions of dollars in legal fees and litigation.

 If you already have an existing website or eCommerce store up and running, you likely already know about the importance of having a great site design and standing out from the competition.
-During the site creation process, you probably spent a lot of time and effort on making sure your text sizes and fonts were correctly, while also making sure you had a fast loading site and a great overall user experience.
+During the site creation process, you probably spent a lot of time and effort on making sure your text sizes and fonts were correct, while also making sure you had a fast-loading site and a great overall user experience.

 This is all perfect, but to stay compliant with the rules and regulations of the ADA and WCAG, your site must provide a customized experience to individuals with epilepsy, ADHD, limited visibility, and even hearing loss.